Coron Dive Sites

 4. Penetration dive.
 Wreck Diver Specialty

-Akitsushimaakitshushima wreck dive site coron
+akitshushima wreck dive site coron

 A Japanese Seaplane Tender 118 m long located between Culion & Busuanga Islands, near Manglet Island.
 N 11*59.
 218′, E 119*58.
 417′

 The IJN Akitsushima was a seaplane tender/carrier.
-The ship displaced 4724 tons, had a length of 118 metres and was 15.7 metres wide.
+The ship displaced 4724 tons, had a length of 118 metres, and was 15.7 metres wide.
 The ship was powered by four diesel engines driving twin props, a total of 8000 hp, giving a maximum speed of 19 knots

-Akitsushima was armed with 10 25 mm anti-aircraft guns, four five inch (50 cal) guns and carried one large Kanwanishi flying boat.
+Akitsushima was armed with 10 25 mm anti-aircraft guns, four five inch (50 cal) guns, and carried one large Kanwanishi flying boat.

-The Akitsushima is a very big warship laying on her port side.
+The Akitsushima is a very big warship lying on her port side.
 She was hit near the stern where the flying boat rested on the metal tracks and sank immediately.
 The ship was almost torn into two pieces.
 The flying boat disappeared.
 Only half of the metal on the starboard side and half of the metal on the bottom of the ship kept the stern from separating from the rest of the ship.
 The internal damage is impressive.

 The crane used for lifting the seaplane out of the water is intact.
 The crane is lying on the sandy bottom and attracts schools of giant batfish and barracudas.
 One mounting of a 3-barreled AA (anti-aircraft) gun is still present at the front of the flying boat tracks.
 This is a fascinating dive where you can see giant groupers, schools of barracuda hiding under the bow, and yellow fin tuna.